lzptr/VS_Code_ROS/README.md

 If you're using your own package, you have to change the path in the `program` option to point to your executable.
 Unfortunatly I haven't found a way to generate this automatically based on the catkin build system outputs.
 Maybe it's possible by using roslaunch and then attach to the active node.

-The ${worksspaceFolder} is the top level folder of your workspace (in this case it's catkin_ws).
+The \${workspaceFolder} is the top level folder of your workspace (in this case it's catkin_ws).
-If your ${workspaceFolder} isn't the catkin root, then you also need to change the `cwd` option to point to your catkin root folder.
+If your \${workspaceFolder} isn't the catkin root, then you also need to change the `cwd` option to point to your catkin root folder.
 More on that when we're setting up the multi-root workspace.

 Set a breakpoint in your node file you want to debug (e.g. talker.cpp).
 Start the roscore by using the ROS extension.
-For that type `CTRL+SHIFT+P` and search for "ROS: Start Core" and check at the status bar that the ROS master is running.
+For that type `CTRL+SHIFT+P` and search for "ROS: Start" and check at the status bar that the ROS master is running.
 You can also open up a terminal and type in `roscore`.

 Press F5 to launch the debugging session and make sure that you build